18 March 2021

 Comments to this consultation can be sent to the EBA by clicking on the "send your comments" button on the consultation page.
 Please note that the deadline for the submission of comments is 18 June 2021.
 All contributions received will be published following the end of the consultation, unless requested otherwise.

-Legal basis and next steps
+Legal basis, background and next steps

 In accordance with Article 9(1) of the Bank Recovery and Resolution Directive (BRRD), a recovery plan should include a framework of indicators established by each institution with the aim of identifying the points at which the escalation process should be activated and to assess what appropriate actions referred to in the recovery plan may be taken.